RaghavaChowdary/P11/README.md

 # P11
 MapReduce Project
 This MapReduce Project is analysis on H1-B visas in the United States.
 We are completed two MapReduce problems on this data.
+DATA & CITATIONS :
+The dataset is .csv format.
+The format is good for MapReduce problem but face a problem like when we are executing mapper function the length of the each row in the has different values after that we are changed the data format to .txt(tab delimited).
+Link to the Data source: https://www.kaggle.com/nsharan/h-1b-visa (Links to an external site.)

 MapReduceProblem1: how many H1-B visa are accepted or withdrawn or denied throughout the year 2016.
 Input: sample input to the Mapper function is listed below.
 Serial_Number	CASE_STATUS	EMPLOYER_NAME	SOC_NAME	JOB_TITLE	FULL_TIME_POSITION	PREVAILING_WAGE	YEAR	WORKSITE	lon	lat